 is given by Equation (36-49).

-For an EHT TB PPDU, the value of the PSDU_LENGTH parameter returned in the RXVECTOR is calculated using Equation (36-95).
+For an EHT TB PPDU, the value of the PSDU_LENGTH parameter for user u returned in the RXVECTOR is calculated using Equation (36-95).

 (36-95)

 Note to Editor: The RED colored portion in the equation above is to highlight the changes to be made, and Editor should NOT use red color when copying into D0.2.